• Skip to primary navigation

 Today we're going to make the BEST vegan frosting using cashews!

 A few months ago, I tested a cashew frosting for my vegan carrot cake recipe.
 I wasn’t happy with the results.
-I ended up scrapping the idea and using store-bought cream cheese as the frosting base.
+So, I scrapped the idea and used store-bought cream cheese as the frosting base.

 Achieving the perfect frosting consistency